-Here’s a couple of images with this lighting, styled to look completely different:
+Here’s a couple of images with this lighting, styled to look completely different from each other:

 The lighter image above on the right is more in keeping with Etsy’s preferred style of photos.
 If you want to be featured in their gift guides, for example, I’d suggest sticking to light coloured backgrounds and sympathetic props.
 However I know that my target market are more likely to click the darker flatlay on the right on social media.
 It’s worth thinking about these differences.
 You may want to shoot your products in more than one style for different purposes.

 You can see the way I shoot products flatlay style in this article I wrote for Digital Photography School.
 It is an article on fine art photography but the principles are the same for product photography.
 I get my camera high above the product on a tripod and use a little spirit level to make sure the lens is perpendicular to the backing board.
 There’s a little bonus in owning a Fujifilm camera like mine – many of them work with the Fuji iPhone app.
 This means that I can put my phone down on the table where I’m styling and it doesn’t matter that the camera is above my head height because I can see exactly what the camera sees on my phone screen.
 Here’s a screenshot of the app, next to the final picture I produced:

 I can’t recommend the little Fujifilm X-T20 highly enough.
 As I write this it’s currently about £900 including a starter lens on both WEX Photographic and Amazon.
 I bought mine about eighteen months ago and it revolutionised my photography – although that’s a discussion for a different post.